jeremytai/Breathing-LED/README.md

 Breathing-LED
 =============

-Getting an LED to look like it's breathing ala the Apple MacBook
+Getting an LED in Arduino to look like it's breathing ala the Apple MacBook